pfsense/docs/source/development/bug-reporting.rst

 identified.

-After discussion and confirmation of a specific, legitimate bug report on the forum or mailing list, please open a ticket in the |issue_tracker|.
+After discussion and confirmation of a specific, legitimate bug report on the forum or pfSense subreddit, please open a ticket in the |issue_tracker|.

 .. attention:: The |issue_tracker| site is not a discussion platform and is never to be used for support issues.